Spongeorge/moderation-monitoring/README.md

 # moderation-monitoring
-An Apache Airflow DAG for monitoring the impact of content moderation on community engagement on Reddit.
+An Apache Airflow DAG for monitoring the impact of content moderation on community engagement, on Reddit.

 # Installation